-Impact resistant: Stone veneer siding panels are constructed of high-density polyurethane, so not only are they heat resistant, but they’re also impact resistant.
-If you live in an area that tends to experience inclement weather like hail or high winds, you can rest assured that your home will be protected by your faux stone siding.
+Stone veneer siding panels are constructed of high-density polyurethane.
+They are not only heat resistant, but they are also impact resistant.
+If you live in an area that tends to experience inclement weather like hail or high winds, you can rest assured that your home will be protected by your stone veneer siding.

 Veneer siding is a strong siding choice, similar in many ways to the benefits and drawbacks of a vinyl siding installation.
 In terms of drawbacks, they are really only “cons” when comparing veneer stone siding directly with natural stone.